mgmarlow/mgmarlow.com/words/2022-05-02-learning-emacs.md

 ## Get ready for packages

-As demonstrated through the tutorial, Emacs ships with a bunch of useful editing features.
-That said, there are a few third-party tools that greatly improve the overall experience, especially when getting started.
-These tools are available in the form of Emacs Lisp packages.
+While Emacs ships with a ton of useful features, we're all here for the packages.
+This is the moment where you can really start turning your Emacs from text editor status into full-blown operating system.

 By default, Emacs comes with a curated package registry in the form of [GNU Elpa](http://elpa.gnu.org/).
 You'll want to extend this default list of packages with those from a larger, also curated list called [MELPA](https://melpa.org/).
+With these two lists (and Emacs's built-in packages), you can find just about everything you'll ever need.

 Add the following lines to your `~/.emacs.d/init.el`: